3arthqu4ke/headlessmc/README.md

 * Download the headlessmc-launcher-wrapper.jar into Termux.
 * Disable JLine, as we could not get it to work on Termux for now, by adding `hmc.jline.enabled=false` to the HeadlessMC/config.properties.
-* Now you can use HeadlessMc like you do on Desktop or Docker.
+* Now you can use HeadlessMc like you would on Desktop or Docker.

 ### Web